 “Credit Rating” means, with respect to any entity, the rating then assigned to such entity’s unsecured, senior long-term debt obligations (not supported by third party credit enhancements) or if such entity does not have a rating for its senior unsecured long-term debt, then the rating then assigned to such entity as an issues rating by S&P, Moody’s or any other rating agency agreed by the Parties as set forth in the Cover Sheet.

+1.13 “Cross Default” means a default by either Party under any other agreement between the Parties, including the Energy Management Services Agreement or Qualified Scheduling Entity Agreement.

 “Cross Default Amount” means the cross default amount, if any, set forth in the Cover Sheet for a Party.

-“Defaulting Party” has the meaning set forth in Section 5.1.
+“Defaulting Party” has the meaning set forth in Section 5.1, and in Section ____ of the Energy Management Services Agreement entered into between the Parties .

 “Delivery Period” means the period of delivery for a Transaction, as specified in the Transaction.